 This class introduces students to the world of cooking for groups of other people.
-Students will learn the basics of professional kitchen organization, planning menus, ordering food, and the different roles involved in cooking to serve customer needs.
+Students will learn the basics of professional kitchen organization, planning menus, ordering food, and the different roles involved in cooking to serve customer needs, including dietary restrictions and allergies.